davidnene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8 chmod 007 hello restricts all permissions to owner and group and gives all permssions to others, to the file hello 9 chmod 753 hello changes the file hello mode to -rwxr-x-wx

-12 mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory 13 chown :school hello changes the group owner to school for the file hello
+11 chmod -R ugo+X* adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed 12 mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory 13 chown :school hello changes the group owner to school for the file hello